zixic83/stockPrice/README.md

 - Expo
 - MongoDB Atlas

-### Installing
+### Setup

 - Back-end server: https://github.com/zixic83/stock-price-back-end
-- An .env file containing the key named MONGO_URI to access the database is needed
+- A .env file containing the database connection string named MONGO_URI to access the database is needed
+  - See the <a source='https://www.mongodb.com/basics/mongodb-atlas-tutorial'>tutorial</a> for more details
+  - Database name should be <i>stockList</i>

 ## Functions